 - a.
 By default, Select Mode has Internal selected. - b.
 In the Nodes section, for the use of OpenShift Container Storage service, select a minimum of three or a multiple of three worker nodes from the available list.
-It is recommended that the worker nodes are spread across three different physical nodes, racks or failure domains for high availability.
+For cloud platforms with multiple availability zones, ensure that the Nodes are spread across different Locations/availability zones.

-- To find specific worker nodes in the cluster, you can filter nodes on the basis of Name or Label. - Name allows you to search by name of the node - Label allows you to search by selecting the predefined label - Use vCenter anti-affinity to align OpenShift Container Storage rack labels with physical nodes and racks in the data center to avoid scheduling two worker nodes on the same physical chassis.
+To find specific worker nodes in the cluster, you can filter nodes on the basis of Name or Label.

+- Name allows you to search by name of the node - Label allows you to search by selecting the predefined label

-For minimum starting node requirements, see Resource requirements section in Planning guide.
+For minimum starting node requirements, see Resource requirements section in Planning quide.

 - c.
-Storage Class is set by default to thin for VMware. - d.
+Storage Class is set by default to gp2 for AWS. - d.
 Select OCS Service Capacity from drop down list.